 Who needs hearing rehabilitation?
 Also called aural rehabilitation or auditory rehabilitation, it’s not just about checking your speech test scores at the clinic.
 All the tools and resources that help to improve your confidence and satisfaction with your hearing fall under the umbrella of rehabilitation.

 If you want to feel more confident using your sound processor to the best of your advantage, hearing in a challenging environment or talking on the phone, we have suggestions for you!
+Did you know that we have a Rehabilitation Resources section on our website?
+Have a look around and try some things out!
+If you’re curious whether rehab might be for you, read about these different approaches.

 1. Hearing rehabilitation in your first year with a cochlear implant